MakeSchool-Tutorials/Core-Data-Tutorial/P05-Fetching-Data/content.md

 Now that we’ve created our mechanism for fetching persisted data, we need to focus on the following:

 - Calling the `fetch` function at the appropriates point in the lifecycle of the app’s relevant UI presentation objects.
-- Update the Collection View’s data source so that it contains all of the latest changes made to the data store.
+- Updating the Collection View’s data source so that it contains all of the latest changes made to the data store.

-To achieve this, we will create and call a method in our `ViewController` class that fetches the latest persisted data and updates the Collection View’s data source.
+To achieve this, we'll create and call a method in the `ViewController` class that fetches the latest persisted data and updates the Collection View’s data source.

 > [action]
 >
-> In the `/controllers/ViewController.swift` class implementation, add this `updateDataSource` function:
+> In the `/controllers/ViewController.swift` class implementation, add an `updateDataSource` function:
 >
 ```swift
 // populate an array with fetched results on success, or to delete all items from that array on failure